 - Employees were engaged in the process.
 Although it would seem that submitting questions through an app was less personal than speaking at a meeting, employees were able to think more broadly about their concerns.
 They could see how the questions discussed at the meeting were important to them.
 As a result, employees felt like their voice was heard.

 How did improving the town halls with software benefit the reorganization process?

 - The town halls became more focused.

 - They took less time, but accomplished more.

 - They had a clear agenda, and clear take-aways.

-The company was able to provide its employees with the valuable information they needed during the reorganization, and to effectively access their employees’ ideas.
-They were able to do so using a program that required no hardware and runs in any browser, and thus required no installation and virtually no learning curve.
+The company was able to provide its employees with the valuable information they needed during the reorganization.
+Moreover, they were able and to effectively access their employees’ ideas.
+They were able to do so using a program that required no hardware and runs in any browser.
+They didn’t need to install anything and had virtually no learning curve.